Life at Pepperland

 The camp provides dinner every night.
 If you’re considering organizing one, please keep in mind you are cooking for 60 people under somewhat primitive conditions.
 Our kitchen is well outfitted for this purpose, but it can be challenging.
 Meal planners will try to accommodate dietary restrictions.

 Everyone and their vehicle will have preassigned spots in our camp; maps will be distributed in late July.
-For people in tents, we have a large shade structure and will try to accommodate everyone who needs shade.
+For people in tents, we have a large shade structure and usually can accommodate everyone who needs shade.
+Space under the shade structure is allotted on a first come, first served basis.
 We'll let you know in advance whether you need to bring your own shade.
-Space under the shade structure is allotted on a first come, first served basis.

 RVs and Trailers